 Abolished/Abandoned Bus Stops

-A separate article is dedicated to bus stops that were abandoned/abolished by the LTA due to route changes to bus services and permanent/temporary road closures for redevelopment.
+A separate article is dedicated to bus stops that were abandoned/removed by the LTA due to route changes to bus services and permanent/temporary road closures for redevelopment.

 Gallery